 A cover letter is not a variation of your resume; it should be complimentary.
 Here is your chance to come across as a real person.
 Infuse your personality into your writing to show the reader who you are.

 - Not Including Contact Information

 Contact information, both your own and that of the person to whom you are writing, are necessary to include in your cover letter.
 Some people like to leave it out because they feel that their resume contains all of their information.
-However, you can't assume that this page will always be viewed in conjunction with your resume.
+However, you can't assume that the employer will always view this page in conjunction with your resume.

 - Failing To Grab Attention

 The first paragraph of the letter needs to draw the reader in and make them want to read more.
 If you fail to hook the recruiter, they may pass you by and move on to the next applicant.

 - Neglecting Specifics

 It is not beneficial to send the same document to more than one institution.
-These documents are supposed to be specifically written to impress whichever prospective company you are contacting.
+You are supposed to write these documents to impress whichever prospective company you are contacting specifically.
 We have a guide on how to write a cover letter.